OmidJalali84/New-ERC20s/README.md

 #### Add Bot(Blocking Users)

 The `addBot` function in this token is a way to prevent from unusual performance of bots.
 If a user is recognized as a bot, the owner can block the user by calling the `addBot` function, rendering them unable to perform any actions..
 It could be very useful, however it can cause centralization issues.
 Also there is a `delBot` function for unblocking users.
+It is like `blacklist`, which is very common(like USDT).

 #### Transaction Fees